 Aquasoil consists of up rounded grains that facilitate the flow of water in your aquarium.
-They work similar to water filters.
+They work similarly to water filters.
 There are many types of aquasoils, making it easy to find the perfect match for your tank.
 Aquasoil is an ideal substrate for aquariums that house aquatic plants.

 2. Crushed coral and Aragonite

 If you intend to have plants in your tank then a substrate that is able to store nutrients for plants is essential.
-This is because obviously plants get the majority of their nutrients from the root system.
+This is because obviously, plants get the majority of their nutrients from the root system.

 Aragonite is basically dead coral.
-Otherwise known as calcium carbonate, or limestone rock.
+Otherwise known as calcium carbonate or limestone rock.
 Some aquarium base materials sold as sand are actually calcium carbonate.
 The way to tell this is to test it by pouring a small amount of vinegar onto it.
 If it starts to froth, then it’s not sand, but calcium carbonate.
-This is not a problem, as long as it’s well manufactured and the consistency you need.
+This is not a problem, as long as it’s well manufactured and has the consistency you need.

 However, aragonite and crushed coral is can increase the acidity of the water, sometimes pushing the pH level up over 8.0, so it’s important to monitor the pH levels of the water if you use these.

 Crushed coral is slightly different in that it usually consists of larger pieces.
 This means it can trap things within it more easily.
 So if food dropping to the bottom of the tank is a problem, then crushed coral could prove problematic.